Leonlit/Currency_Converter_App/README.md

 ## Contact

-If you have any question regarding the project, feel free to contact me.
+If you have any question or suggestion regarding the project, feel free to contact me.
+If you found any bugs in the program, please contact me if you can.
+Thanks :D

 ### [leonlit](https://github.com/Leonlit) :
  - [twitter](https://twitter.com/leonlit)
  - [email](leonlit123@gmail.com)